Criminal Sexual Conduct:

 Fridays at 6 pm (November 24 and December 1, 2017 on Minneapolis Radio Station 88.9 FM at KMOJFM.com (Minneapolis, MN)

-Radio stations may now download the program for replay at prx.org.
+Radio stations may download the program for replay here.

 Survivor Healing Journeys features Donna Jenson, activist, and author of Healing My Life from Incest to Joy; Bill Murray, founder of the National Association of Adult Survivors of Child Abuse; Sarah Hodges, Owner of Innerform, Inc. and founder of the Beautiful Shame Campaign; and Rachel Thompson, owner of BadRedHead Media and author of Broken Places and Broken Pieces.